 “Give ear [Ha’Azinu], Oh heavens, and I will speak …” (Deuteronomy 32:1)

 Last week, Parasha Vayelech concluded with Moses foreseeing that Israel would turn away from their covenant with God, causing Him to hide His face from them.
-Still, Moses also promised that the words of the Torah would not be “forgotten out of the mouths of their descendants.”
+Still, Moses promised that the words of the Torah would not be “forgotten out of the mouths of their descendants.”
+(Deuteronomy 31:21)

 Moses gathered the people together to listen to a shir (song) called Ha’Azinu (Listen).
-That song would remain throughout the ages a reminder of the consequences of turning from the Lord.
+That song would always be a reminder of the consequences of turning from the Lord.

 At the end, God commands Moses to go up to the top of Mount Nebo to catch a glimpse of the Promised Land before being “gathered unto His people.”